It's much cheaper to travel in Norway!

 NOK is historically weak

-NOK hit a historical low against the dollar and the euro in 2023 and 2024, as well as many other currencies, making the country a less expensive destination.
+NOK hit a historical low against the dollar and the euro in 2024, as well as many other currencies, making the country a less expensive destination.

 Scroll down for great budget holiday tips!